MarceloShimizu/MarceloShimizu/README.md

 ### Hi there 👋

+I am an enthusiastic student of Business Information Technology at Red River College in Winnipeg, Canada.
+My passion for technology ignited long before my early encounters with the i386, and I have been captivated by its endless possibilities ever since.
+Seeking to expand my knowledge beyond practical experiences, I made the exciting decision to enroll in a comprehensive course that delves into essential technical areas.
+This course covers a wide range of subjects, including application development, database management, network administration, and web development.
+By immersing myself in these areas, I am determined to cultivate a solid foundation and pave the way for a successful career in the dynamic field of Information Technology.

+⚡ Fun fact: I was born on the same day as the release of MS-DOS
 <!--
 **MarceloShimizu/MarceloShimizu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.